Last updated on September 14, 2021

 One of the pleasures of managing an online business is how little I spend to run it.
 I pay for website hosting and a few software services.
 I work from home, so I don’t pay for office space or transportation.
 I’m committed to keeping my monthly expenses low and operating a lean business.

 Keep costs low by doing things yourself, using free and freemium tools, and hiring freelancers on Fiverr.
 Shopify and HubSpot offer 25 free tools combined.
-Some entrepreneurs play the “I don’t have the bandwidth” card as an excuse to be lazy or outsource.
+Some entrepreneurs play the “I don’t have the bandwidth” card as an excuse to pay for unnecessary support, products, and services.
 Do what you can before outsourcing to minimize your expenses.

-Estimate your monthly business expenses.
+Forecast your monthly business expenses.
 Business expenses include overhead, legal, marketing, manufacturing, storage, shipping, and so on.
-Drop shipping and print-on-demand business models may incur different costs.
+Dropshipping and print-on-demand business models may incur different costs.
 When you have an estimate, calculate how much you must sell to break-even, i.e., the point where expenses match revenues.
-Secondly, conduct different price and sales scenarios to understand how many units you must sell to reach your financial targets.
+Additionally, conduct different price and sales scenarios to understand how many units you must sell to reach your financial targets.
 For example, at $4.99, you must sell 1,000 coffee mugs a month.
 At $3.99, you must sell 1,250.

-Your company’s financial matters don’t have to be complicated.
-You must understand how you will track your activities such as business expenses, sales, sales tax, profits, bank transactions, and cash flow.
-Shopify’s software tracks some of these details automatically.
+You must understand how you will track your finances such as business expenses, sales, sales tax, profits, bank transactions, and cash flow.
+Shopify’s software tracks some of those details automatically.
 Hundreds of accounting and tax apps are available on the Shopify app store.
 Also, many financial software applications integrate with Shopify, for instance, FreshBooks, QuickBooks, and TaxJar.
 Finally, consider working with an accountant.
 (See Basics of Small Business Accounting Guide.)

 You may not need to separate your business and personal activities immediately but at some point.
 It will make your life easier and operations more efficient.
-For example, you could open a business bank or PayPal account.
-For correspondence, create a business email address for yourself and a general one like info or sales[at]yoursite.com.
-Perhaps you’ll create social media accounts/pages specifically for your store (as per your marketing plan).
+For example, you could open a business bank or PayPal account for your store.
+For correspondence, create a business email address for yourself and a general one like info or firstname.lastname@example.org.
+You can create social media accounts/pages specifically for your store (as per your marketing plan).

 Another step you can take is to get a business address that will differ from your home address.
-You might also want mail handling services or to create a virtual business.
-Earth Class Mail and Regus are excellent options.
-Global delivery companies and local post offices will have facilities to support you as well.
+You might also want mail handling services or to create a virtual business through Regus.
+Delivery companies and local post offices will have facilities to support you as well.

 A free trial doesn’t cost anything, but it requires a time commitment on your behalf.
-My checklist comprises of topics you should review, but don’t necessarily have to act on right away.
-For example, you might operate as a sole proprietorship for a few months before transitioning to an LLC (if it makes business/financial sense to do so).
+My checklist includes topics you should review, but don’t necessarily have to act on right away.
+For example, you might operate as a sole proprietorship for a few months before transitioning to an LLC (if it makes business/financial sense).
 Make the most of your Shopify experience by researching different topics in advance, experimenting, and having fun with the process.